my-language-skills/simple-metadata/doc/doc-fields.md

 | A33-0  | Word Count             | --                                                                                                                     | -- | [Integer](https://schema.org/Integer)
 | A34-0  | URL                    | The URL of the page.                                                                                                   | -- | [URL](https://schema.org/URL)

+* Tag: Use a separate tag element for each term or phrase, avoiding lengthy phrases.
-* If a SEO plugin is activated, it uses the Organization value.
+* Publisher: If a SEO plugin is activated, it uses the Organization value.

 # Vocabulary recommendations